alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 ## Purpose:
 To make pipeline for SSU & 16S amplicon sequencing cleanup and taxonomic identification

-## Step 1: Prepare Files & Environment
+## STEP 1: Prepare Files & Environment
 ### Using local drive
 Make sure sequences are downloaded in an accessible location on the local drive.